aleshaleksey/fansys23/combat.md

 - Dismounting is a "secondary action".
 - A mount can be commanded to attack with a "communicate action", although an untrained mount is unlikely to obey.
 - A mount not trained in combat will likely bolt or freeze ("ride", threshold = 24).
-- A rider with the "charge" ability may make an attack as a secondary action even if the mount "runs" or "sprints".
+- A rider with the "charge" ability may make a single attack as a secondary action even if the mount "runs" or "sprints".
 - When an attack of opportunity is triggered it may be made against the mount or the rider.
 -  When the mount falls, the rider makes a "ride" or "acrobatics" roll (threshold=16) as a reaction to fall the first 10ft safely and land on their feet.
 Otherwise they suffer the usual falling rules.